Rutenberg Power Station: Pollution control

 Block B was constructed with a scrubber (for FGD), while additional pollution control devices were being fitted to the block in 2020.
 Block A was not originally constructed with an FGD scrubber but one was later retrofitted to it (which also necessitated the construction of a new flue stack).
 It along with other pollution control devices (including an SCR system for NOx reduction) became operational in December 2018.

 History

 Construction began in the early 1980s, after completion of the first phase of the Orot Rabin power station near Hadera.
 Phase A became operational in 1990.
 Phase B was finished in 2000.
 Coal was transported to the station by freight trains from the Port of Ashdod until an on-site deepwater coal pier was completed in 2000.
+On 7 October 2023, the power plant was attacked by rockets, presumably by Hamas.

+Incidents

+On May 8th, 1998, nine workers were killed during construction work on the chimney of Unit B. Five others were rescued by a helicopter of the Special Rescue Tactical Unit (669) of the Israeli Air Force.

+On March 13th, 2023, a crane on the pier collapsed as a result of strong winds.
+One person was hurt and two were killed.
+Their corpses were found several days later.
+As a result, it was impossible to supply the power plant by ship and it was necessary to deliver coal to the plant by truck, requiring 170 truck journeys per day.

+On May 21st, 2024, a worker received an electric shock and died five days later.

 Cancelled expansion

 Phase D expansion consisting of additional coal units at the site was approved in 2008.
 However, several subsequent objections and the greatly increased availability of domestically-produced natural gas in Israel as an alternative to imported coal starting in the early 2010s led to the plan's cancellation.
 As a result, 60 dunams of land originally reserved for phase D expansion at the site will be returned by the IEC to the State of Israel in 2020.
 If built, Phase D would have increased plant generation capacity by an additional 1,250 MW.